jrpool/jsonresume-theme-a11y/README.md

 `<h2 title="Languages known">Cobol, Go</h2>`
 </blockquote>

-Strings that can become headings and titles are present in your source file either as property names or as values of properties, as specified below.
-You can decide to convert them, when rendered, to strings of your own choosing.
+In these examples, “Languages known” may be the rendered form of `languages`, `langs`, or some other string in your source file.

+#### Eligible strings

+Some property names and other strings in your source file are eligible for conversion into headings and titles.

-If your source file complies with the project standard described above under “Basic usage”, the only strings affected by a legend will be property names in your source file, plus `creditTo`, which appears in the credit attribution at the end of the output file.
+If your source file complies with the project standard described above under “Basic usage”, the property names in your source file and one additional name specific to this application, namely `creditTo`, are used as headings or titles.

-If you extend the project standard by using options described in this “Advanced usage” section, the following property values, too, may become headings or titles:
+If you extend the project standard by using other options described in this “Advanced usage” section, the following string-type property values, too, are used as headings:

 - The value of any `tableLeftHead` property is an array of arrays.
 Each inner array represents a table row.
 The **first** element of each inner array is a string that represent the content of the first cell of its row, which is a heading for the row.
-You can decide how that string is converted.
 - The value of any `tableTopHead` property is an array of arrays.
 Each inner array represents a table row.
 The **first** inner array represents the first (top) row of the table.
 That row contains strings that represent the headings of all the columns.
-You can decide how those strings are converted.
+- The value of the `title` property of any object in your source file is rendered as a metafact about that object as rendered.

+#### Method

 To convert any string that is eligible for conversion, include a `legend` property at the root level of your source file.
 Make the value of the `legend` property an object with 2 properties: `format` and `data`.
 The value of `format` should be `hide`, and the value of `data` should be an object.
-The `data` object should have a property for each heading or title that you want converted.
-The property name is the property name or value you want to use in your source file.
-Its value is the string you want it converted to when rendered.
+The `data` object should have a property for each string that you want converted.
+That property’s name is the string, and its value is the string you want rendered.

-Strings eligible for conversion but missing from the `legend` property (if any) are rendered without conversion.

-Property names, converted if possible, are included in the output document content in basic usage.
-In advanced usage, they are included in the output document for `boxedBulletList` properties.
-For other properties, they are rendered as metafacts the values of `title` attributes, with the result that they appear as tooltips for those hovering a pointer on `boxedBulletList` sections, and they are also accessible to assistive technologies.

-The `docs/resume-sample-1.json` file in this theme’s repository contains a `legend` object whose `data` object includes a conversion of each property name that appears in the `jsonresume` project’s sample `resume.json` file.
-It begins:
+Example:

 ```json
 "legend": {